ludicast/angular-rails/README.md

 ## Generators

 angular-rails provides a simple generator to help get you started using angular.js with rails 3.1.
 The generators will only create client side code (javascript).

+So far we have a controller generator which generates a controller file if you rum

+    rails g angular:controller MODELNAME

+This file is empty except for the class declaration, but I will be adding some RESTful controller functionality shortly.

 ## Angular-Helpers